 It is particularly applicable if one spouse is the breadwinner while the other stays home taking care of the kids.
 The malignant misconception often occurs when the one earning the salary feels that they are the only one ‘working.’

 Even if both are working, in a healthy marriage, there should not be the concept of ‘my money,’ but rather ‘ours.’

 5. Avoid personality misunderstandings

-One automatically tends to assume that ‘my way is the right way’ and this can cause a lot of misunderstandings and conflicts.
-Being aware of, and talking through, your differences can go a long way to avoiding this mistake.
+One automatically tends to assume that ‘my way is the right way,’ and this can cause a lot of misunderstandings and conflicts.
+Being aware of and talking through your differences can go a long way to avoiding this mistake.

-Do yourselves a favour and take the time and effort to sit down and put together a budget.
-Once you see exactly what income you have, and what your expenses are, then you can decide how to allocate your available funds.
+Do yourselves a favor and take the time and effort to sit down and put together a budget.
+Once you see exactly what income you have and what your expenses are, you can decide how to allocate your available funds.

 7. Avoid having different goals

 Sit down, discuss and come to an agreement on what you are saving up towards, whether it is buying a new car, building your own home one day, or sending your children to the best schools.

 8. Avoid keeping an eagle eye on each other

-Some couples decide on a certain amount per month which they are individually allowed to spend in any way they choose without needing to tell their spouse what they used it for unless they want to.
+Some couples decide on a certain amount per month, which they are individually allowed to spend in any way they choose without needing to tell their spouse what they used it for unless they want to.